-a) The severity of the sanction was not consistent with the severity of the offense,
+The severity of the sanction was not consistent with the severity of the offense,

-b) The finding of the Code having been violated or not was not substantiated by the evidence, and/or
+The finding of the Code having been violated or not was not substantiated by the evidence, and/or

-c) The student’s due process rights as outlined in this Code were violated.
+The student’s due process rights as outlined in this Code were violated, which materially or substantially impacted the decision.
 Those rights believed to be violated must be specified.

-In all cases involving an allegation of discrimination, harassment, retaliation, or sexual misconduct, the reporting party is also allowed to file an appeal within the same parameters identified above.
-In these cases an appeal could result in a different decision regarding the finding of responsible or not responsible and/or stronger, the same, or lesser sanctions than originally imposed.

 A copy of an appeal will be given to the other party who will have the opportunity to respond.
-Students will have no more than 5 business days to submit their response to the other party’s appeal, however, the response cannot include an appeal if the time period for appeal has already expired.
+Students will have no more than five business days to submit their response to the other party’s appeal; however, the response cannot include an appeal if the time period for appeal has already expired.
+In cases that only involve a responding student, the appeal officer may not increase the sanctions/actions imposed by the hearing officer.

 8.3 Emergency Provisions

-Normally a properly filed notice of appeal suspends the imposition of sanctions until the appeal is decided; however, some emergency provisions may be sustained throughout the appeal to protect persons and/or property.
+Normally a properly filed notice of appeal suspends the imposition of sanctions until the appeal is decided; however, some emergency provisions may be maintained throughout the appeal to protect an individual and/or property.
 Such provisions will be explained in the original letter to the student outlining the decision, along with the rationale for maintaining those emergency provisions throughout the appeal.

+8.4 Review

+The appeal officer will review the written appeal documentation/response to appeal from the student(s) and materials from the original hearing, including the recording.
+In reviewing the appropriateness of sanctions, the student’s entire conduct file may be considered.

-8.4 Appeal Advisory Board
+8.5 Appeal Advisory Board

 The appeal officer reserves the right to appoint an appeal advisory board to review appeals.
 In such instances, the appointed advisory board will make a recommendation that the appeal officer may accept or reject.
 The decision of the appeal officer will generally be issued within 10 business days of receiving the recommendation from the advisory board and that decision will be final.

-8.5 Review

-The appeal officer/advisory board will review the written appeal documentation/response to appeal from the student(s) and materials from the original hearing, including the recording.
-In reviewing the appropriateness of sanctions, the student’s entire conduct file may be considered.
-After reviewing these materials, the appeal officer may decide to do one of the following:

-a) Issue a decision based solely on the evidence,

-b) Issue a decision based on a review of evidence and discussion with the involved principals,

-c) Recall one or more witnesses,

-d) Return the case to the hearing officer conducting the original hearing for presentation of new evidence and reconsideration of the decision and/or sanctions.

 8.6 Decision/Sanction

-When the reporting student appeals, the appeal officer may uphold or change the original decision/sanction.
-When the responding student appeals, the appeal officer may not increase the sanctions/actions imposed by the hearing officer.
+After reviewing appeal materials, the appeal officer may decide to do one of the following:

+Uphold the decision,

+Remand the case back to the original hearing officer,

+Adjust the sanction, or

+Assign a new hearing officer.

 The decision on the appeal will generally be made within 10 business days of receipt of the appeal, but may take longer during University recesses or in the event of complex cases.

-8.7 Rehearing Requests for Cases Resulting in Suspension or Expulsion

-Any student who is suspended or expelled has the right to request a reconsideration of the case based on new or contradictory evidence that was not available at the time of the original hearing, and/or evidence that the student was not afforded due process as outlined in this Code.
-A request for reconsideration of the case should be submitted to the Vice Provost.
-Information that may be considered may include police reports, transcripts of legal proceedings and the outcome of any civil or criminal proceeding directly related to the appeal.

 Special Circumstances and Conditions

 9.1 Registration/Graduation Hold